 - Cool your toes in the indoor stream flowing through The National Portrait Gallery atrium.
 Eat lunch in the atrium, visit the hall of presidential portraits and check out the “Champions” exhibit of sports champions.
 Admission is free!

 - Build DC summer fun with a LEGO exhibit!
-The National Building Museum’s exhibit, Brick City, has LEGO constructions to admire and bricks so visitors can play and create.
+Head to LEGO Discovery Center Washington, DC!
+Or Visit the National Building Museum’s exhibit, Brick City, has LEGO constructions to admire and bricks so visitors can play and create.
 View LEGO streetscapes from all seven continents and create your own masterpieces in a building areas.
-It is open through spring 2025.
+It is open through August 2026.
 Tickets required.
 Or help build the world’s largest LEGO cathedral at the National Cathedral.

 - Make your own stamps and avoid the crowds that often gather at other Smithsonian museums with a visit to the National Postal Museum.
 Admission is free!